 - ERISA appeal of a Principal Life denial of disability benefits

 - A Federal lawsuit or complaint against Principal Life for the wrongful denial of disability benefits;

-- Negotiation of a buyout of a Principal Life long-term disability insurance policy in the form of a lump sum settlement.
+- Negotiate a buyout of a Principal Life long term disability insurance policy as a lump sum settlement.

 Request a Free Consultation

 If you have a claim against Principal Life for the wrongful denial or cessation of long term disability benefits, call the Ortiz Law Firm today at (888) 321-8131 for a free consultation with an experienced disability lawyer.
 Our legal team is standing by for your call and is ready to answer any questions you may have, or our team can set up a call between you and one of our attorneys.
 You can also fill out the contact form on this page to request a consultation with one of our attorneys.

 If you are considering purchasing disability insurance or have recently purchased a policy, our firm will help you understand what you are entitled to and whether there are deficiencies in your coverage that could lead to a denied claim.
 It is easy for individual policyholders who are not trained to read insurance policies to misread or misunderstand the disability policy.
 As part of our evaluation, one of our attorneys will explain what everything means to you and how your coverage applies to your situation.

 Some of the aspects of your policy we will review include: